-Don’t cry over cut onions!
+Don't cry over cut onions!
 My brother told me about this simple trick you can use to process large batches of eye-burning onions without shedding a tear.
-In case you don’t have the “trick” item on hand, I’ve got other options that work pretty well, too.
+In case you don't have the “trick” item on hand, I have other options that work pretty well to help you cut onions without tears, too.

 Why do onions make you cry?

 Short answer: Onions make you cry because they release a sulfenic acid in gaseous form.
 Yup – acidic gas.
 Tears are our bodies natural protection.

 Onions take up sulphur from the soil while growing.
 This is combined with amino acids within the onion’s cells to form amino acid sulfoxides.
 In 2002, Japanese researchers identified an enzyme, also present in onions that unlocks the sulfoxides when the onion is cut.
 The resulting reaction produces sulfenic acid that rapidly reforms into a gas called syn-Propanethial-S-oxide.
 When this stuff hits the sensitive surface of our eyes, it causes the stinging that leads to tears.

 BytesizeScience has a pretty cool video on all the gory details. 🙂